ryanmgcummings/asymmetric_amplification/README.md

 # Asymmetric Amplification
-Replication Code and Data for 'Asymmetric Amplification and the Consumer Sentiment Gap'
+Replication Code and Data for 'Asymmetric Amplification and the Consumer Sentiment Gap.'

 This repository contains: